-Specifically, the following inclusion criteria were met at study entry: (1) Male and female subjects must be 18 years of age or older; (2) Must have a current diagnosis of Alcohol dependence and heavy drinking: Alcohol dependence as determined using the (10-items if none skipped) Composite International Diagnostic Interview Short Form (CIDI-SF) that yields a DSM-IV diagnosis and heavy drinking in the past 30 days, defined as ?4 standard drinks for women, ?5 for men at least twice in the past month, or ?22 drinks per week for men or ?15 drinks per week for women in an average week in the past month and/or Drug dependence and recent drug use: Drug dependence (DD) as determined by using the Composite International Diagnostic Interview Short Form (CIDI-SF), that yields a DSM-IV diagnosis and drug use in the past 30 days, defined as any use of cocaine (or any other psycho stimulant) or heroin (or any other opiate or prescription painkiller) without a prescription, in larger amounts than prescribed, or for a longer period of time than prescribed; (3) Subject must be fluent in English or Spanish; (4) Subject will have signed an informed consent document; (5) Subject must provide the names, phone numbers and addresses of two reliable "contacts" to assist in tracking the participant for follow-up assessments; (6) Subject must be willing to continue or establish primary care at Boston Medical Center; (7) Subject must be willing and able to return to Boston Medical Center in the next 12 months for primary care and research study visits; (8) Subject must be willing and able to attend an outpatient visit in the BMC Primary Care clinic within 2-3 days after enrollment; (9) Subject must score 21 or higher on the Mini Mental State Examination.
+Specifically, the following inclusion criteria were met at study entry: (1) Male and female subjects must be 18 years of age or older; (2) Must have a current diagnosis of Alcohol dependence and heavy drinking: Alcohol dependence as determined using the (10-items if none skipped) Composite International Diagnostic Interview Short Form (CIDI-SF) that yields a DSM-IV diagnosis and heavy drinking in the past 30 days, defined as greater than or equal to 4 standard drinks for women, greater than or equal to 5 for men at least twice in the past month, or greater than or equal to 22 drinks per week for men or greater than or equal to 15 drinks per week for women in an average week in the past month and/or Drug dependence and recent drug use: Drug dependence (DD) as determined by using the Composite International Diagnostic Interview Short Form (CIDI-SF), that yields a DSM-IV diagnosis and drug use in the past 30 days, defined as any use of cocaine (or any other psycho stimulant) or heroin (or any other opiate or prescription painkiller) without a prescription, in larger amounts than prescribed, or for a longer period of time than prescribed; (3) Subject must be fluent in English or Spanish; (4) Subject will have signed an informed consent document; (5) Subject must provide the names, phone numbers and addresses of two reliable "contacts" to assist in tracking the participant for follow-up assessments; (6) Subject must be willing to continue or establish primary care at Boston Medical Center; (7) Subject must be willing and able to return to Boston Medical Center in the next 12 months for primary care and research study visits; (8) Subject must be willing and able to attend an outpatient visit in the BMC Primary Care clinic within 2-3 days after enrollment; (9) Subject must score 21 or higher on the Mini Mental State Examination.

 Mode of Data Collection: audio computer-assisted self interview (ACASI), record abstracts, face-to-face interview, telephone interview